Skip to content ↓

 Extensive Facilities

-The Art Department is equipped with 8 specialist Art studios, including a photographic studio, Mac suite, photography darkroom, clay room, 3D room, print studio and a painting and drawing studio, as well as its very own gallery.
+The Art Department is equipped with 8 specialist Art studios, including a photographic studio, photography darkroom, clay room, 3D room, print studio and a painting and drawing studio, as well as its very own gallery.
 The 3D Department has CNC printing and laser etching that are accessible to all.

 The Tomlinson Art Gallery